-An incredibly easy fish recipe, Broiled Halibut with Gremolata checks all of the boxes.
+Broiled Halibut with Gremolata is an incredibly easy fish recipe that checks all of the boxes.
 It’s quick, it’s low in calories, it’s low carb, and best of all, it’s delicious!

 Halibut is a large flatfish, which looks a little like a huge flounder.
 It is very popular because of its mild and slightly sweet flavor, which pairs very nicely with the lemony gremolata topping.
 It is also a lean fish with a firm, flaky texture similar to grouper or sea bass.